SFDO-Community-Sprints/DataGenerationToolkit/README.md

 - The Data Generation Toolkit leadership team also maintains the [Snowfakery Recipe Repo](https://github.com/SFDO-Community-Sprints/Snowfakery-Recipe-Templates)

 ### Working Shared Definitions
 - Test Environments: this project supports working in sandbox, scratch orgs, or dev orgs.
-We do not support using these methods in Production Salesforce instances
+Certain use cases for production orgs are valid, but should be attempted with caution and care!
 - Data Set: a collection of related records that include multiple objects and fields.
 - Valid test data: the resulting data set produced through these methods should meet user-defined critiera, including matching org schema, volume of records, support for record types, custom fields, records related to other records etc.